-Only half in US want coronavirus vaccine shots: poll
+Only half in US want coronavirus vaccine shots: Poll

-The survey from The Associated Press-NORC Center for Public Affairs Research shows about a quarter of US adults aren’t sure if they want to get vaccinated.
+The survey from The Associated Press-NORC Centre for Public Affairs Research found about a quarter of US adults weren’t sure if they wanted to get vaccinated.

-Many on the fence have safety concerns and want to watch how the initial rollout fares – scepticism that could hinder the campaign against the scourge that has killed nearly 290,000 Americans.
+Many on the fence had safety concerns and wanted to watch how the initial rollout fared.

+The scepticism could hinder the campaign against the scourge that has killed more than 295,000 Americans – and climbing.
+On Wednesday (local time), the US reported at least 3112 deaths from the virus – more than the 2996 who died in the September 11 terror attacks.

+It surpassed the previous record of 2861 deaths, set on December 3, and marked the first time the virus had claimed 3000 American lives or more in a single day.

 “Trepidation is a good word.
 I have a little bit of trepidation towards it,” said Kevin Buck, a 53-year-old former Marine from Eureka, California.

-Buck said he and his family will probably get vaccinated eventually, if initial shots go well.
+Mr Buck said he and his family would probably get vaccinated eventually, if early shots went well.

 “It seems like a little rushed but I know there was absolutely a reason to rush it,” he said of the vaccine, which was developed with remarkable speed, less than a year after the virus was identified.